Coextrusion of a fresh preparation with a vegetable casing

 Optionally, the coating film can be mixed or further coated with the following:

 How does it work?

-The coating occurs with the forming of a film and its setting by a reaction with calcium salt which polymerizes it.
+The coating occurs by forming a film, which is set by a reaction with calcium salt, which polymerizes it.

-The thickness and firmness of the alginate film results from the respective hydrocolloid and salt proportion in water.
+The thickness and firmness of the alginate film result from the respective hydrocolloid and salt proportion in water.